AtluriDhanu/Data-Insertion-and-Handling-Nulls/README.md

 - MySQL Workbench

 ## Project Structure
-- members - Insert, update and delete operations.
+- members - Insert, update and delet operations.
 - books - Clean book entries, handle NULLs.
 - records - Maintain borrow and return history.
 - staffs - Manage and update staff details.

 ## Steps to run
  - Open the MySQL workbench
  - Select the database "USE library_db"
  - Execute the INSERT, UPDATE and DELETE statements in the SQL script
  - Verify the changes using "SELECT * FROM members", "SELECT * FROM books", "SELECT * FROM records", "SELECT * FROM staffs"
  - Confirm that NULL values are handled, updated data is correct and deleted records are removed.